Skip to content

 Ball Device Configuration

 The ball device configuration allows you to set up and customize ball devices in your pinball machine.
-Ball devices are used to manage balls, including tracking their location, ejecting them, and handling ball-related events.
+Ball devices are used for scoops, physical ball locks, staging areas.
+Anywhere you want to hold a ball on the table.

 Configuration Options